 Permanent impacts to vegetation resulting from clearing, grubbing, or excavation shall be mitigated by re-establishment or establishment at a 0.8:1 ratio.

-If trash removal is proposed as compensatory mitigation, the area of trash removal conducted within waters of the state or riparian areas shall be deducted from the total non-wetland impact area requiring compensatory mitigation, up to a maximum reduction of 10% of the impact area.
+If trash removal is proposed as compensatory mitigation, the area of trash removal conducted within surface waters of the state or riparian areas shall be deducted from the total non-wetland impact area requiring compensatory mitigation, up to a maximum reduction of 10% of the impact area.
 If trash removal is measured only in weight, determination of area credits shall be at the ratio of 1 acre of impact area reduction per 50 tons of trash removed.

 If the compensatory mitigation project is recommended by a watershed plan and the watershed plan has been analyzed in an environmental document that includes a sufficient alternatives analysis, monitoring provisions, and guidance on compensatory mitigation opportunities, the mitigation ratio shall be reduced by a factor of 0.1:1.
 The compensatory mitigation ratio shall not be reduced to less than 0.1:1.